CompuCell3D/PythonScriptingManual/docs/dividing_clusters.rst

 While dividing non-clustered cells is straightforward, doing the same for clustered cells is more challenging.
-To divide non-clustered cells using the directional mitosis algorithm, we construct a line or a plane passing through the center of mass of a cell and pixels of the cell (we are using PixelTracker plugin with mitosis) on one side of the line/plane end up in the child cell and the rest stays in the parent cell.
-The orientation of the line/plane can be either specified by the user, or we can use CC3D's built-in feature to calculate the orientation of the principal axes and divide either along the minor or major axis.
+To divide non-clustered cells using the directional mitosis algorithm, we construct a line or a plane passing through the center of mass of a cell and pixels of the cell on one side of the line/plane end up in the child cell and the rest stays in the parent cell.
+Be sure to use the `PixelTracker plugin <pixel_tracking_plugins.html>`_ with mitosis to enable this pixel manipulation.
+The orientation
+of the line/plane can be either specified by the user, or we can use CC3D's built-in feature to calculate the orientation of the principal axes and divide either along the minor or major axis.